sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 a tutorial, we will provide just enough information to satisfy the curious and set the stage for some more advanced tutorials.
-But an entire book could be written about all the different components of a Perl distribution that we definitely aren't getting paid well enough to detail.
+But an entire book could be written about all the different components of a Perl distribution that we definitely aren't getting paid well enough to document here.

 ## Examining Your Work Area After a `dzil build`